prideout/prideout.github.com/sandbox/strings-inside-vertex-buffers.md

 glDrawArrays(GL_POINTS, 0, strlen(text));
 {% endhighlight %}

 This is legal.
-It's important to use the `IPointer` variant of `glVertexAttrib`, otherwise GL will try to normalize your values instead of passing them straight through.
+It's important to use the `IPointer` suffix for `glVertexAttrib`, otherwise GL will try to normalize your values instead of passing them straight through.

-I used a draw call like this to render text on my Toon shading demo:
+I did something similar render text on my Toon shading demo:

 ![SimpleText Screenshot]({{ BASE_PATH }}/assets/thumbnails/SimpleText-halved.png)

-I placed most of the logic in a geometry shader that expands the points into quads and computes the correct texture coordinates.
-It needs to know the vertex index to place the glyph correctly, so the vertex shader simply passes it the `gl_VertexID`:
+The vertex shader simply passes `gl_VertexID` and the character to the geometry shader:

 {% highlight glsl %}
+-- Vertex Shader

 in int Character;
 out int vCharacter;
 out int vPosition;